McIlroy using 2014 Open win as US Open inspiration

 Rory McIlroy is using his 2014 Open Championship win as inspiration as he looks to end his nine-year major drought at the US Open this weekend.

-The Northern Irishman is justtwo shots off Rickie Fowler's lead in Los Angeles after using his performance at Hoylake as a blueprint to "play smart".
+The Northern Irishman is just two shots off Rickie Fowler's lead in Los Angeles after using his performance at Hoylake as a blueprint to "play smart".

 McIlroy has won just about everything in the game since 2014 but has been unable to add to his four majors.